IdkMemory/Discord-Bot-Account-Maker/README.md

 # ⚡ Lighting Fast Creator
 Create Discord Bot accounts using your terminal!

-# This is free to use but you cannot sell this or remove credits and claim as yours!
+# This was created for 100% educational purposes only.
+I created this to show people it is possible to create discord bots using terminal.